end-of-term/eot2024/seed-lists/README.md

 * Hermann-Wu-nps-20241209.txt - NPS seeds submitted by Hermann-Wu

 ### Seeds sourced from Web resources
-The End of Term Web Archive team compiled a list of sources on the Web from which to source seeds:
+The End of Term Web Archive team and other contributors compiled a list of sources on the Web from which to source seeds:

 * US_Digital_Registry.csv - CSV file generated on 9/11/2024 by Praneeth Rikka at UNT from the data at the [Touchpoints U.S. Digital Registry](https://touchpoints.app.cloud.gov/registry).
 * Military-Departments-A-Z-List.csv - CSV file generated on 9/11/2024 by Lauren Ko at UNT from the data of the [U.S. Department of Defense's A-Z List](https://www.defense.gov/Resources/Military-Departments/A-Z-List/).